About Your Implantable Loop Recorder (ILR)

 What to do before the procedure to get your ILR

 Your healthcare provider will talk with you about the risks and benefits of getting an ILR.
-Your risks will depend on things such as your age and your other medical conditions.
+Your risks will depend on things such as your age and your other health conditions.
 Most people have their ILR placed without any problems.

 Arrange for someone to take you home